 75. Existing dealer’s licence

-(1) This section applies where a person, persons constituting a firm, or a body corporate held a dealer’s licence under the principal Act (“the existing licence”) immediately before the commencement of section 6 of this Act.
+(1) This section applies where a person, persons constituting a firm, or a body corporate held a dealer’s licence under the principal Act (the existing licence) immediately before the commencement of section 6 of this Act.

 (2) The person, the persons constituting the firm, or the body corporate is or are to be taken on that commencement to hold a dealer’s licence for each class or description of business prescribed by regulations referred to in section 5A of the principal Act.